jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ## Sif
 Set: Crossover
 You can only recruit her by also paying a Might *(Fist/Green)*.
 If you don’t have one to pay, you can’t recruit her.
 Note: If she appears somehow without getting recruited, you don’t have to pay a Might *(Fist/Green)*.

+## Sinister Six
+Set: Sinister Syndicate
+If you’re playing with the Sinister Six, you actually have six main characters instead of one.
+Here’s how it works: When you build a Sinister Six deck, choose six main characters with Sinister Six to make up your Sinister Six Pile.

 ## Soldiers
 Set: S.H.I.E.L.D. vs. Hydra